Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/FiberRefs"

-Re-exports all named exports from the "effect/FiberRefs" module as "FiberRefs".
+Re-exports all named exports from the "effect/FiberRefs" module as `FiberRefs`.

 **Signature**